 115.8.4 Automotive specifications of the fiber optic cabling

-The PMD might be mounted on all places of the car.
+The PHY might be mounted on all places of the car.
 The each component of PMD should have the tolerance of automotive environment.
 Material used to manufacture the header connector must be capable of withstanding soldering temperatures.
 Thermoplastic materials used for the optical connectors and cable shall have a flammability rating of “HB” according to IEC 60695-11-10.
 All optical connector and cable materials shall not have their performance adversely affected as stated in the environmental section of the physical specification.